Bangladesh counts votes in low-turnout election boycotted by opposition

 Bangladesh holding ‘sham’ election: Exiled opposition leader Tarique Rahman

 “Vote counting has begun,” said election commission spokesman Shariful Alam.

-Results are expected as early as Monday morning.
+Later on Sunday, local media reported that Hasina’s Awami League won 216 seats out of 299, independent candidates took 52, and the Jatiya Party took 11 seats.
+The results for the rest of the constituencies were still coming in.

 Turnout was 27.15 percent at 3pm (09:00 GMT), an hour before polls closed, the election commission said, compared with an overall turnout of more than 80 percent in the last election in 2018.